 11.“That’s $#@%!@!
 You #$@&*!”
-The shouts from the sidelines may be inappropriate, angry, and even hateful .
+The shouts from the sidelines may be inappropriate, angry, and even hateful.
 Unfortunately, there will always be some people on the sidelines in life, who are judgmental and reckless and immature.
-As hard as this is, you simply must learn to ignore the negative onslaught from others, and have confidence that you are playing fair and using all your abilities for a purpose.
-Focus in on the people that love you and support you, and draw strength from their encouragement and praise.
+As hard as this is, you simply must learn to ignore the negative onslaught from others and have confidence that you are playing fair and using all your abilities for a purpose.
+Focus in on the people who love and support you, and draw strength from their encouragement and praise.
 Find your people on the sidelines in everything you do.

 You will need these life lessons, given to you from the sidelines of whatever game you play.